mtttmpl/speak-js/README.markdown

 eSpeak supports multiple languages so speak.js can too.
 To do this, you need to build a custom version of speak.js:

- * Bundle the proper language files.
-For french, you need fr_dict and voices/fr.
-   See commented-out code in emscripten.sh and bundle.py
- * Expose those files to the emulated filesystem, in post.js.
-See commented-out code in there as well.
- * Run emscripten.sh to build.

 You then need to call speak() with the `voice` option that tells it to use the right voice for your language.
 For example, for French this should work: